Dharsan5/pdf/README.md

-# PDF - PDF Study Tool
+# StudyMind - AI-Powered PDF Study Tool

 ## Project Overview

-PDF is a modern web application for studying with PDFs, featuring AI-powered tools for creating exams, mind maps, flashcards, and more.
+StudyMind is a modern web application for studying with PDFs, featuring AI-powered tools for creating exams, mind maps, flashcards, and more.

 ## Getting Started